Orthotube

 An orthotube is a capsule-like high security interlocking door allowing entry to a building or office by one authorised person at a time.
 Orthotubes are typically used by security and intelligence agencies, such as the Australian Security Intelligence Organisation and the United Kingdom Security Service to control access to buildings housing sensitive information.

+Orthotubes are manufactured by Boon Edam B.V. of the Netherlands and marketed as Circlelock.

+In popular culture

 The devices appear in the BBC spy drama Spooks, in which they are referred to as pods.

-Orthotubes are manufactured by Boon Edam B.V. of the Netherlands and marketed as Circlelock.